-Our largest educational event of the year, ICC Mediation Week comprises the International Mediation Roundtable and the International Commercial Mediation Competition.
-Run by our International Centre for ADR, the prestigious event takes place every year at the beginning of February.
+Our largest educational event of the year, ICC Mediation Week comprises the International Commercial Mediation Competition and the International Mediation Roundtable.
+Run by our International Centre for ADR, the next edition will take place from 7 to 13 February in Paris, at ICC Global Headquarters and other nearby venues.

 Bringing together over 500 participants—professional mediators, academics and students—from around the world, the highly-anticipated event provides a unique opportunity to share knowledge, discuss new developments and gain valuable insights on the latest techniques, strategies and trends in the field of mediation.